Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Formulation - picker rack sequencing

-The procedure for processing of the $k$'th rack presented to the picker is: \begin{enumerate} \item First use the single dedicated bin position to open and close all orders $o \in \Delta_k$ \item Next process all orders $o \in \Theta_k$, thereby freeing up bin positions \item Next process all orders $o \in \Phi_k$, making use of free bin positions \item Finally process all orders $o \in \Omega_k$ \end{enumerate} In each of the above steps the number of units of product $i$ to add into the bin associated with an order $o$ is given by $\gamma_{iok}$ and the orders in each of the sets $\Delta_k$, $\Theta_k$, $\Phi_k$ and $\Omega_k$ can be processed in any sequence.
+The procedure for processing of the $k$'th rack presented to the picker is: \begin{enumerate} \item First process all orders $o \in \Theta_k$, thereby freeing up bin positions \item Next use the single bin reserved for orders opened and closed by the same rack to open and close all orders $o \in \Delta_k$ \item Next process all orders $o \in \Phi_k$, making use of free bin positions \item Finally process all orders $o \in \Omega_k$ \end{enumerate} In each of the above steps the number of units of product $i$ to add into the bin associated with an order $o$ is given by $\gamma_{iok}$ and the orders in each of the sets $\Delta_k$, $\Theta_k$, $\Phi_k$ and $\Omega_k$ can be processed in any sequence.

+We would stress here that one of the benefits of the formulation (PRSF) presented in this paper is that there is no need to include in the formulation variables/constraints associated with the sequencing of orders.
+Rather order sequencing can be carried out in the manner discussed above.